-Gamification can be defined as the application of game design elements, such as conversations, activities, scores, badges, and non-linear pathways to an existing training intervention to improve engagement and retention.
+Gamification can be defined as the application of gaming design elements, such as conversations, activities, scores, badges, and non-linear pathways to an existing training intervention to improve engagement and retention.

 Much of corporate e-learning is focused on dry regulatory topics such as bribery and corruption or GDPR.
 These aren't as naturally engaging as training programmes that help people learn new skills, advance their career, or make more money!
 Many companies are seeing a backlash against the endless slideshows and assessments.
 This leaves them in a tough situation since the regulations require companies to repeat training to maintain staff awareness levels and compliance.